subhagpo/PhoneGapDayWorkshop/Step 4: CI setup/README.md

 #How to setup CI using VSTS 2015

-Lot of good information, [here](https://msdn.microsoft.com/en-us/library/vs/alm/build/cordova/cordova-build), but lets do it ourselves!!
+Lot of good information, @ https://msdn.microsoft.com/en-us/library/vs/alm/build/cordova/cordova-build, but lets do it ourselves!!

 ##Sign up into VSTS
 First, sign up for Visual Studio Team Services
-- Create a new VSTS account by going to visualstudio.com and signing in with a Microsoft account (hotmail, outlook, live.com, etc) and use it [here](www.visualstudio.com/en-us).
+- Create a new VSTS account by going to visualstudio.com and signing in with a Microsoft account (hotmail, outlook, live.com, etc).
+Visit www.visualstudio.com/en-us.
 - Create a new project in that account

 ##Create build definition